 Do remember the smaller your stash the more wear and tear that you place on your diapers.
 This is one of the reasons that it is important to continue to grow your stash on a regular basis.
 Don’t be afraid to buy used cloth diapers too.
 As long as they are cared for by the other person, you too could get several years out of them too.

 Don’t forget to include overnight inserts into your stash.
 This will help keep your baby dry at night and help prevent nighttime leaks.

 Cuts Down on Waste

 More than 20 billion diapers are added to the landfill each year and it creates more than 3.5 tons of waste.
 I personally would have used cloth diapers for this reason alone.
 Our landfills are getting full and disposable diapers not only contain harsh chemicals and feces.
 The chemicals and feces are also contaminating the soil and possibly the water supply in your area.
 Just thinking about it makes me cringe.

 Appropriate Disposal of Human Waste

-Cloth diapers allow all your baby’s waste to be disposed of properly and keep it out of the landfill.
+Modern cloth nappies also allow all your baby’s waste to be disposed of properly and keep it out of the landfill.
 No need to worry about dealing with poop.
 It happens and it is easy to spray off the soiled nappy in the toilet and flushed it out of your house via the septic system.
 Any remaining solid pieces are washed off in the washing machine.

 Both of these disposal methods are the correct way to dispose of human waste.
 It wasn’t meant to be tossed into the trash and go to the landfill.
 When the waste leaves your home, it goes to the waste treatment plant where the solid matter is processed and treated.